jpheimonen/code-oracle/README.md

 # Code Oracle

 A Python tool for locating code using Gemini 2.5 Flash.
+Capable of shifting through large amounts of code to locate the answer to your query.

 ## Features